 In this tutorial, you will learn how to find and fix broken links using a free WordPress plugin called Broken Link Checker.

-(Broken Link Checker WP link management plugin)
+(Broken Link Checker link management plugin for WordPress)

 Broken Link Checker is an essential WordPress maintenance plugin that will monitor your site for broken links and notify you if any links errors are detected.

 Some of the plugin’s features include:

 - Monitoring links in your posts, pages, comments, links and even custom fields.